MultiScreenSDK/sample-trailmix-tv/trailmix.md

-# Trailmix
+# TrailMix

-Trailmix is a sample video app for casting videos to Samsung Samsung 2015 TVs.
+Trailmix is a sample video app for casting videos to Samsung 2015 TVs.
-It demonstrates how to cast and control videos from smartphones (Android, iOS and Web) to Samsung TVs using Samsung Multiscreen APIs.
+It demonstrates how to cast and control videos from smartphones (Android and iOS) to Samsung TVs using the Samsung Multiscreen APIs.

 The following models are supported: For 2015 TVs J4500, J5500 and above, (Except for J6200).
 Models 110S9 are also compatible.